The Philippines is now in its 8th year of a house price boom

 In terms of affordability, property developers are building more mid-end condominium units than locally-based Filipinos can afford to occupy.
 Many of the buyers are OFWs, causing a mismatch between demand and supply.

-Average annual growth of remittances was only 6.7% from 2009 to 2015, compared to 15.5% annually from 2002 to 2009.
+The average annual growth of remittances from 2009 to 2018 was only 5.8% , compared to 15.5% annually from 2002 to 2009.
 The World Bank believes the slowdown in remittances is due to:

-- Stricter Implementation of the migrant workers’ bill of rights;
+- Stricter implementation of the migrant workers’ bill of rights;

 - Political uncertainties in host countries; and